-The most accurate translation of the word mussar into English is “discipline,” defined in all three ways we use the word in English.
-Mussar defines a discrete area of study, like the discipline of physics.
-It describes a practice, as in “it takes discipline to practice piano every day.”
+Mussar is a discipline in three senses of the word.
+It defines a discrete area of study, like the discipline of physics.
+It describes a practice, as in, “It takes discipline to practice piano every day.”
 It also describes the act of correcting behavior, as in “you must discipline the child.”
 All three of these definitions are conveyed by the word mussar.

-Suggestions for further reading:
+Suggestions for Further Reading

 Rabbi Israel Salanter and the Mussar Movement: Seeking the Torah of Truth, by Immanuel Etkes (Jewish Publication Society, 1993)